Skip to main content

 • the possibility that novel avian influenza A viruses with pandemic potential could be transmitted to humans

-Avian influenza viruses usually do not infect humans and cannot spread easily from person-to-person.
+Avian influenza viruses usually do not infect humans and do not spread easily from person-to-person.
 Rare cases have been reported, most often in people who had close unprotected contact with infected poultry or environments heavily contaminated with the virus.
-From 2003 – March 3, 2023, 873 H5N1 cases, including 458 deaths, were reported to WHO and can be found here: WHO AI human cases 2003-2023
+From 2003 – February 26, 2024, 887 H5N1 cases, including 462 deaths, were reported to the WHO as reported here: WHO AI human cases 2003-2024.
+Several infections have been detected in North America in the recent A(H5N1) outbreak which were not considered serious.

 Human infections with avian influenza rarely spread to other people.
 There have been just a few instances of this reported among close contacts such as household members of someone who was ill with avian influenza.
-However, avian influenza is closely monitored in both birds and people due the potential for the virus to change and gain the ability to spread easily between people.
+Avian influenza is closely monitored in birds, mammals, and people due the potential for the virus to change and gain the ability to spread easily between people.

-When the avian influenza virus infection does occur in humans, it happens most often after close, prolonged and unprotected (no masks, gloves or other protective wear) contact with infected birds and then the person touches their mouth, eyes, or nose.
-The risk of infection is low for the general public who has limited contact with infected animals.
-Taking the following measures will help in prevention of getting the bird flu:
+Rare avian influenza virus infections in humans are usually linked to close, prolonged, and unprotected (no masks, gloves or other protective wear) contact with infected birds or their environments.
+The virus can enter the body through their mouth, eyes, or nose.
+The risk of infection is low for the general public who has limited contact with infected animals, but the following measures can help prevent infection:

 • Avoid touching sick or dead birds and animals.